PLASTICS INDUSTRY CLEANROOMS

 Your cleanroom HVAC regulates temperature and humidity levels within the manufacturing environment, not only to keep your employees comfortable, but to keep machines functioning at optimal levels and protect sensitive products and processes within the cleanroom.
 Fluctuations in temperature and humidity can be detrimental to productivity and your bottom line, so a reliable HVAC system is a must in any cleanroom design.

 Positive pressure cleanrooms are used in the plastics industry to protect the products and processes inside from contamination outside of the cleanroom.
 To achieve positive pressure, more air is pumped into the cleanroom than is filtered out.
 A positive pressure environment can effectively reduce contamination risks and improve cleanliness.

 Additional plastics Cleanroom features

-Plastics industry cleanrooms can be outfitted with whatever extra features your application needs to succeed, whether that’s ergonomic cleanroom furniture and anti-fatigue mats, standard, flow through, and other cleanroom lighting systems, electro-static discharge safe materials, or industry-specific equipment.
+Plastics industry cleanrooms can be outfitted with whatever extra features your application needs to succeed, whether that’s the perfect cleanroom tables, ergonomic cleanroom furniture and anti-fatigue mats, standard, flow through, and other cleanroom lighting systems, electro-static discharge safe materials, or industry-specific equipment.
 Talk to a cleanroom design expert to make sure your cleanroom is set up just the way you’d like it.

 plastics industry cleanroom Services